BigSamu/OpenSearch_Change_Set_Create_Action/DEVELOPER_GUIDE_DRAFT.md

 Once you have configured the app as outlined above, click the "Create GitHub App" button.
 You will be directed to a settings page for your newly-registered app.

-For the OAuth user authorization process, you will need to generate a **client secret:**

-- Under the "Client secrets" section, click the "Generate a new client secret" button.

-- Copy this secret and store it in a secure location.

-- Click the green "Save changes" button farther down the page.

-Additionally, your app requires a **private key** to authenticate itself with GitHub:
+Your app requires a **private key** to authenticate itself with GitHub:

 - Scroll down to the "Private keys" section at the bottom of the settings page.